 - listen to most of the website using a screen reader

 You may find the following links useful in adjusting the settings of the browser that you use to navigate our website more comfortably

-For guidance on adapting your computer to your accessibility needs, visit AbilityNet.
+For further guidance on adapting your computer to your accessibility needs, visit AbilityNet.
 Their site shows you how to: